 Have no fear.
 This is your no-sense guide to publishing vs. self-publishing.
-Having worked in-house for a book publisher for several years and as a freelancer supporting writers who have gone down both routes, I’ll lay out the pros and cons of both options here from an insider’s perspective, so you can decide what’s best for you.
+Having worked in-house for a book publisher for several years and as a freelancer.
+I’ve supported writers who have gone down both routes.
+I’ll lay out the pros and cons of both here, so you can decide what’s best for you.

 The advantages of self-publishing are, broadly speaking, publish what you want, fast, and keep most of your profits.
 It sounds ideal, doesn’t it?
-The disadvantages, however, are that you’re going it alone, trying to promote the book yourself, against a swathe of others in the same boat, so your chances of “success” in terms of money, fame, or recognition are limited.
+The disadvantages, however, are that you’re going it alone.
+Promoting the book against a swathe of others limits your chances of “success” in terms of money, fame, or recognition.

-Traditional publishing has existed since the 1400s, and it’s the dream of many writers to gain a contract with a book publisher and see their book on the shelf of a book store, maybe with that little penguin adorning the spine.
+Traditional publishing has existed since the 1400s.
+It’s a writers’ dream to gain a contract with a publisher, see their book in a shop (maybe with that little penguin adorning the spine).

-The advantages of getting a traditional publisher on board include the support team, who will help make your book a success, from the editorial team who will add polish to your book to the marketing team who will promote it—not to mention designers, illustrators, reviewers, distributors, printers, and so on.
+The advantages of getting a traditional publisher include the support team, who will help make your book a success.
+From the editorial team to polish to your book, the promotional marketing team—not to mention designers, illustrators, reviewers, distributors, printers, and so on.

 The publisher will get your book in book shops, where it is likely to sell more copies.
 The disadvantages are that you may have to go through months of editorial processes, agree to changes that you may not want, and keep a much smaller percentage of the profits.

 So, on that note, let’s talk dough.
-With a traditional publisher, you can expect to receive around 15% of the profits, while the bigger chunk is split between the publisher, book seller, and printers.
-Publishers may offer an “advance” to cover some of your costs up front, which can potentially be thousands and enable you to take time off work to write the book.
-But when it comes to sales, if your book doesn’t sell well, you’re likely to end up with little more than pocket change as royalties.
-If the book is a best seller, you could be handing in your notice and making a living off your book.
+With a traditional publisher, you can expect to receive around 15% of the profits.
+The bigger chunk is split between the publisher, book seller, and printers.
+Publishers may offer an “advance” to cover some of your costs up front.
+But if your book doesn’t sell well, you’re likely to end up with little more than pocket change as royalties.
+If the book is a best seller, you could be handing in your notice and making a living.

-With self-publishing, you can keep around 70-80% of the profits, but you may sell less copies overall without a publisher to market the book, and you may have a lower starting price than a publisher would.
+With self-publishing, you can keep around 70-80% of the profits, but you may sell less copies overall.
+You may have a lower starting price than a publisher would.
 Just check out the number of books selling for 99p on Kindle.
-To make up for the lack of an advance, you can apply for “crowdfunding”, where individuals who are interested in the project will pay towards it.
-But you’ll also be responsible for paying for your editor, proofreader, designer, and marketer, which can wrack up costs before you’ve earned a penny from the book.
+You can apply for “crowdfunding”, where individuals who are interested in the project will pay towards it.
+You’ll be responsible for paying for your editor, proofreader, designer, and marketer.
+This can wrack up costs before you’ve earned a penny from the book.
 The average author makes less than £500 from self-published books.